Exotic Surfaces in 4-manifolds and Surface Corks: The Link of Intersection

 Now, to correctly orient $\partial (I\times P)=P\cup_{\text{id}_{\partial P}}\overline{P}$ as the double of $P$, the result of gluing $\{+1\}\times P$ to $\{-1\}\times P$ along the torus boundary (namely, the boundary of a regular neighborhood of $B_3$) via the identity, we reverse the orientation of $\{-1\}\times P$ by taking the mirror image of the diagram on the LHS in Figure \ref{fig: L in P}.
 So we have the correctly oriented diagrams of $L$ in $\partial I\times P$ shown in Figure \ref{fig: L in P (oriented)}.

-In the standard 0-surgery unknot diagram of $S^2\times S^1$, we identify the complement of the 0-surgery unknot with $\{-1\}\times P$ (correctly oriented), and the unknot with a circle on the boundary torus in $\{1\}\times P$ parallel to the canonical longitude of $B_3$.
+In the standard 0-surgery unknot diagram of $S^2\times S^1$, we identify the complement of the 0-surgery unknot with $\{-1\}\times P$ (correctly oriented), and we identify the unknot with a circle on the boundary torus in $\{+1\}\times P$ parallel to the canonical longitude of $B_3$.
 Then, under this identification, $L$ appears in the surgery diagram for $P\cup_{\text{id}_{\partial P}}\overline{P}=S^2\times S^1$ as in Figure \ref{fig: L in S1 X S2}.
-(An extended explanation for how Figure \ref{fig: L in S1 X S2} is obtained can be found in Appendix \ref{apend: a}.)
+(A more detailed explanation of how Figure \ref{fig: L in S1 X S2} is obtained is given in Appendix \ref{apend: a}.)

-Finally, since $C$ is obtained from $I\times P$ by attaching the $(-1)-$framed 2-handle $h_0$ along $\{+1\}\times P$, corresponding to a meridian of $B_3$ in Figure \ref{fig: 12}, we obtain a diagram, Figure \ref{fig: L in B4}, of $L$ inside $\partial C\cong S^3$.
-In particular, since the boundary diffeomorphism $f$ is obtained from crossing Dehn twist on $\partial \Sigma\times I$ $\partial \Sigma\times S^1$ with $S^1$, where $\partial \Sigma$ is identified with a canonical longitude of $B_3$ in Figure \ref{fig: 12}, $f$ is a twist along the canonical longitude of the boundary torus of a regular neighborhood of the 0-framed circle in Figure \ref{fig: L in B4}.
+Finally, since $\C$ is obtained from $I\times P$ by attaching the $(-1)$-framed 2-handle $h_0$ along $\{+1\}\times P$, corresponding to a meridian of $B_3$ in Figure \ref{fig: 12}, we obtain a diagram, Figure \ref{fig: L in B4}, of $L$ inside $\partial \C\cong S^3$.
+In particular, since the boundary diffeomorphism $f$ is obtained from crossing Dehn twist on $\partial \Sigma\times I$ with $S^1$, where $\partial \Sigma$ is identified with a canonical longitude of $B_3$ in Figure \ref{fig: 12}, $f$ is a twist along the canonical longitude of the boundary torus of a regular neighborhood of the 0-framed circle in Figure \ref{fig: L in B4}.

 After first performing a blowdown and then applying the isotopies shown in Figure \ref{fig: Simplify 4}, we obtain a diagram of $L$ in the standard $S^3$ as in Figure \ref{fig: L in S3 final}.